IgorVieira/igorvieira.github.io/_posts/2017-03-28-talk-about-arrow-function-again.markdown

-IDoSomething - The name about my function
+iDoSomething - The name about my function

 = (Name) => - I expect the name in my function